Compare Keyword SERP Similarity in Bulk with Python

 Calculate SERP Difference Percentages

-Here we create the first of 3 functions that the main script will execute.
-This function will take the list of domains or URLs in the SERP for each keyword and compare each to each other, but not to itself.
-For each comparison, we send the two keyword result domain/URL lists into the difflib module.
-It returns a difference ratio for those two lists.
-Order in those lists does not matter.
-Once a keyword SERP result set has been compared with every other result set in the group, the difference float ratios are averaged, rounded, and recorded.
-These numbers are then multiplied by 100 to get the integer percentage as the final number and returned back to the main script (if half of the domains are different on average across the comparisons the returned number for that keyword will be 50%).
+Here we create the first of three functions the main script will execute.
+This function takes the list of domains or URLs from the SERP for each keyword and compares each list to the others (but not to itself).
+For each comparison, we use the difflib module to compute a difference ratio for those two lists; list order does not affect the result.
+Once a keyword’s SERP result set has been compared with every other result set in the group, the difference ratios are averaged, rounded, and recorded.
+These averages are then multiplied by 100 to produce integer percentages (for example, a returned value of 50% indicates that, on average, half of the domains differ across comparisons).

 Extract Domains From SERP